 Are you planning a trip to Hilton Head Island over the 4th of July?
-My parents have owned a condo there for more than 20 years, so I've been spending summers in Hilton Head since my early teens.
+My family has owned a condo there for 20+ years, so I've been spending time there since my early teens.
 It's a very family friendly vacation destination, so I wanted to share a couple things you can do in the area that are specific to the 4th of July weekend.

-Click on this link to enter the info (name, photo, and details) of your own personal military hero so the rest of the world will know who you're saluting that day.
+Enter the name and pertinent details of your own military hero so the rest of the world will know who you're saluting that day.
 Take a flag to wave so the veterans inside each plane can see your support from the air!
 How cool would it be if they looked out over a sea of red, white, and blue flags?!
 Just remember to be respectful and use proper flag etiquette.
-(And, speaking of being respectful, please don't take a Confederate flag.
-Ugh.)
+(And, speaking of being respectful, please don't take a Confederate flag.)

 Check out this video to learn more:

-SCE&G is the main sponsor for this event.
-My dad worked for them for approximately 30 years, so that's how I first came to hear about it.
-We watched it together from the balcony of our condo last year.
-I'm sad I'll miss it this year (I'm traveling to HH later in the summer), but I hope it will draw a big crowd!
+SCE&G is the main sponsor for this event and my dad worked for them for approximately 30 years, so that's how I first came to hear about it.
+We watch it together from the balcony of our condo whenever possible!

-2. Cruise with wild Atlantic Bottlenose Dolphin in their natural habitat.
-This is such fun for the whole family, and is a relaxing way to view Hilton Head from the water.
-There are numerous tour guides, so if you can't find a ticket on July 4th for one, just search a different company.
 The sunset dolphin tours are my favorite!
-Not only do you get to see a beautiful sunset over the water, but it's also much cooler than cruising mid-afternoon.
+Not only do you get to see beautiful sunsets over the water, but it's also much cooler than cruising mid-afternoon.
 You may even get lucky and see some fireworks on your way in!
 The last tour I went on was with Vagabond Cruises and they did a great job, but I've also gone out on smaller boats where you can actually lean over and touch the dolphin if they swim close enough to the boat.
-Search Groupon or LivingSocial before buying, because they often have great coupons for these cruises.

 The Black Dagger pirate ship, docked in Sea Pines Harbor.

-5. For the more adventuresome, grab your GoPro and take a jetpack over the water to see just how high you can fly!
-This option isn't cheap, but it is unique and is great for teens.
 Prior to leaving solid ground, a certified master trainer will walk you through all of the important jetpack maneuverability steps.
 While you're in flight, the same trainer will be available to guide you through an audio controlled helmet.
-The trainer is able to control the water flow in order to maintain safety, and an additional trainer will be on a jet ski alongside you as a backup safety measure.
+The trainer is able to control the water flow in order to maintain safety.
+An additional trainer will be on a jet ski alongside you as a backup safety measure.
 That trainer will take video so you can prove to your buddies back home that you actually walked on water and then took flight!